alyona-ra/Pawo/_site/donate/index.md

 <div class="donate-text-wrapper">
   <h1>Donate</h1>
-  <p>Donate to Pawo means support those who can't do it themselves.</p>
+  <p>Donate to Pawo means support those who can't do it themselves.
+Each month all donations will go to a new organization.</p>
 </div>

 <div class="donate-wrapper">